 an interview perhaps show the reporter responding to the main clips.

-Another solution might be to crop out the portion of the clip
+sequence, might also be to zoom in and crop.
+You could crop out the portion of the clip

 out causing the jump using the editing software.